 "Kay," Dais said, moving to her side.
 "We need to go.
 There's going to be others if we stay here too long."

 "Yes," Kayura agreed reluctantly.
 "I don't think anyone else is here.
 Let's go."

 Dais hopped back up on the table and motioned for Kayura to spring off his hands and jump back through the hole in the ceiling.
 Dais then looked to the still stunned Rowen.

 "Hurry up, Hashiba.
 We don't exactly have time to play around in here.
 It's is the slowest I've ever seen you, I swear!"

 The irritation in Dais' voice inspired Rowen into action.
 He quickly scrambled up and let Dais heft him up out of the whole.
 Kayura was above, offering a hand to pull him to his feet.
 Once out, Rowen surveyed where he was.
 They were standing on the roof of a building.
-Above them were taller structures and beyond those, a dismal sky with heavy smog only allowing a weak, grey light down on the city.
-A warm, foul air blew in Rowen's face from the humming factories near by and he made a face.
+Above them were taller structures and beyond those, a dismal sky with heavy smog only allowing a weak, gray light down on the city.
+A warm, foul air blew in Rowen's face from the humming factories nearby and he made a face.